aemartos/wannabelieve/README.md

 # wannabelieve APP

-Wannabelieve is a web app to discover amazing paranormal and supernatural phenomena, creating routes for visiting them and report new sightings.
+Wannabelieve is a web app to discover amazing paranormal and supernatural phenomena and creating routes for visiting them and report new sightings.

 - Technologies: MongoDB, Express, Node.js, HTML5, CSS3 and SASS.